Somogyi effect: Causes and prevention

-The Somogyi effect is seen in people with diabetes who use insulin therapy to manage their condition.
-It is caused by:
+The Somogyi effect occurs in people with diabetes who use insulin therapy to manage their condition.

-Both of these factors cause blood glucose levels to fall too low.
-The body then responds to this by releasing hormones to raise blood sugar levels.
-However, sometimes the sugar levels get too high, causing hyperglycemia.
+These factors can cause blood glucose levels to fall too low.
+The body then responds by releasing hormones to raise the levels.
+However, sometimes the levels of blood sugar rise too high.

-People who have hyperglycemia in the morning without any other known cause may be experiencing the Somogyi effect.
-Also, morning-time hyperglycemia that resists treatment with increased insulin is also an indicator.
+- have hyperglycemia in the morning that resists treatment with increased insulin

 - before bed